C00ldudeNoonan/simple-dbt-runner/README.md

    - [state-aware run](https://github.com/C00ldudeNoonan/simple-dbt-runner/blob/main/.github/workflows/run_incremental_dbt_on_merge.yml) (only modified models)
  - dbt CI runs on PR commits to make sure your changes will work

-The state-aware workflow requires an S3 bucket for persisting the `manifest.json` file.
-We also take advantage of the S3 bucket to host your project's documentation website.
+The state-aware workflow will look for the `manifest.json` file in a branch called `gh-pages`.
+We also take advantage of that branch to host your project's documentation website.

-### S3 bucket notes

-To help you get set up we've put together an AWS CloudFormation Template [here in the repo](https://github.com/C00ldudeNoonan/simple-dbt-runner/blob/main/aws_resources/bucket_and_s3_policy.yml).
- 1. Log in to the AWS Console and open [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/)
- 2. Click "Create Stack"
- 3. Under "Specify Template", choose "Upload a template file" and upload our template from the repo
- 4. Click "next"
- 5. Add tags if you want, click "next"
- 6. Review the information and click "Submit"

-This will create an S3 bucket you can use for holding any DAG info.

 ## How To Set Up Your dbt Project